TeoNikolov/wasp-ss-gesgen/README.md

 # Folders and Files
 *TODO*

-This section provides information about the various folders and files in this repository.
-Note that only the most important folders and files are included to keep this section short.

 Folders are *italicized*; files are not.
 - *root*
     - .env - Contains environment variables set inside all Docker containers.